 Git Re-Basin[5] addresses this by finding the optimal permutation that aligns the neurons of one model to match the other before merging:

-The illustration below makes the failure mode concrete.
+Permutation invariance makes the failure mode concrete in the next figure.
 Two checkpoints can learn the same three hidden features but store them in different slot orders, so Git Re-Basin permutes one model before averaging.

 Several techniques exist for merging models, ranging from mathematical averages to geometric interpolation rules.
 Choice depends on source lineage, observed delta conflict, and the evaluations the output must pass.